Phase 1.3: Interviews

 - Participants thought a PROM could prompt self-reflection on their health, enable more open and collaborative dialogue with practitioners, improve practitioners’ comprehension of their needs, and aid their problem-solving in collaboration with practitioners.

-• Concerns were raised around whether and how a questionnaire would be used, mentioning issues such as time constraints on consultations and budget cuts to services.
+- Concerns were raised about whether and how a questionnaire would be used.
+Issues such as time constraints on consultations and budget cuts to services were mentioned.